 You may have needed open surgery if your surgeon could not repair your shoulder with the arthroscope.
-If you had open surgery, you have a large incision (cut).
+If you had open surgery, you have a large cut (incision).

-Wear the sling or immobilizer at all times, unless your doctor says you do not have to.
+Wear the sling or immobilizer at all times, unless your surgeon says you do not have to.

 Consider making some changes around your home so it is easier for you to take care of yourself.